nnadeau/academic-kickstart/content/post/2020/10/sanity-in-the-time-of-covid/index.md

 While the actual exercise routine video is only available through the NTC app, here's a demo from YouTube:

 {{< youtube Q5osVIyvszQ >}}

+## Night: Read!

+While I've always loved books, last year I set myself a goal of reading every night before bed as a relaxation method to wind my brain down after a busy day.
+This was especially important for my mental health, as I was in the final stages of my PhD and burning myself out with full-time work during the day and full-time thesis writing at night.

+I ended up setting my personal record of reading 34 books in one year.
+Moreover, I discovered that I fell asleep almost instantly after closing my book for the night.
+No more tossing and turning trying to fall asleep while my mind wanders and comes up with new ideas to ponder.
+I finally had an effective trick.

+Part of making this effort successful were the tools I used to make reading and consuming books simple: my [Kobo Aura H2O](https://us.kobobooks.com/products/kobo-aura-h2o-edition-2) connected to the [Libby app](https://www.overdrive.com/apps/libby/) linked to the [Montréal library](https://bibliomontreal.com/).
+This allows me to [check-out ebooks on the fly](https://bibliomontreal.overdrive.com/) to keep feeding my (healthy) habit.

+I've been on a sci-fi kick this year and my plan is to read as many [Hugo](https://en.wikipedia.org/wiki/Hugo_Award) and [Nebula](https://en.wikipedia.org/wiki/Nebula_Award) award winning books as possible.

+#COVIDgoals